futrime/lip/docs/commands/lip_show.md

 ## Description

-Show information about a tooth.
-If not installed, only version list is shown.
+Show information about an installed tooth.

 ## Options